PromyLOPh/guix-hpc-website/about.md

 # Join us!

 If you are using Guix in an HPC context at your workplace, or if you would like to discuss ways to address your own HPC use cases, or if you are an HPC vendor interested in improving the software deployment experience for your users, please consider joining us!

-Email us at `guix-hpc@gnu.org`.
+Subscribe to the [`guix-science` mailing list](https://lists.gnu.org/mailman/listinfo/guix-science) or email us at `guix-hpc@gnu.org`.